-- Your stomach must be empty for this examination, to allow clear views.
-Therefore do not have anything to eat or drink for 6 hours before the procedure - Have normal breakfast at least 6 hours before your appointment time.
-Please see below for your specific medications
+Your stomach must be empty for this examination, to allow clear views.
+Therefore do not have anything to eat or drink for 6 hours before the procedure.
+Please see below, regarding your specific medication.

-Medication Day before procedure Day of procedure Day after procedure Acarbose Take as usual Do not take Take as usual Metformin Take as usual Do not take Take as usual Repaglinide Nataglinide Take normal dose Do not take morning or lunchtime dose Take as usual Gliclazide Glebenclimide Glipizide Glimepride Gliquidone Take usual dose in the morning Take half usual dose in the evening Do not take morning Take as usual in the evening Take as usual Pioglitizone Take as usual Take as usual Take as usual Dapagliflozin Canagliflozin Empagliflozin Stop 3 days before procedure Do not take dose Take as usual Sitagliptin Saxagliptin Vildagliptin Alogliptin Linagliptin Take as usual Do not take in the morning Take as normal in the evening.
-Take as usual GLP-1injections and tablets Trulicity Exenatide (Byetta) Liraglutide Rybelsus Lixisenatide Semaglutide (Ozempic) Take the normal dose If weekly injection is due do not take dose If daily medication or injection do not take dose Take weekly injection today if it was due on day of procedure If daily medication and injection take as usual.
+Medication Day before procedure Day of procedure Day after procedure Acarbose Take as usual Do not take Take as usual Metformin Take as usual Do not take Take as usual Repaglinide Nataglinide Take normal dose Do not take morning or lunchtime dose Take as usual Gliclazide Glebenclimide Glipizide Glimepride Gliquidone Take usual dose in the morning Take half usual dose in the evening Do not take morning Take as usual in the evening Take as usual Pioglitizone Take as usual Take as usual Take as usual Dapagliflozin Canagliflozin Empagliflozin Stop 3 days before proce- dure Do not take dose Take as usual Sitagliptin Saxagliptin Vildagliptin Alogliptin Linagliptin Take as usual Do not take in the morning Take as normal in the evening.
+Take as usual GLP-1injections and tablets Trulicity Exenatide (Byetta) Liraglutide Rybelsus Lixisenatide Semaglutide (Ozempic) Take the normal dose If weekly injection is due.
+Do not take dose If daily medication or injection.
+Do not take dose Take weekly injection today if was due on day of procedure If daily medication and injection, take as usual.